-Using Facebook can be a great way to build awareness and, of course, a really effective way of creating a bigger buzz around your business is to run a competition or promotion.
-But what are the guidelines governing competitions and promotions on Facebook?
+A really effective way to create a buzz around your business is to run a competition or promotion.
 Sarah Orchard reveals how to promote your business on Facebook without breaking the rules

 On Facebook you need to be very careful how you go about running competitions and promotions.
 There are detailed terms and conditions to which you must adhere - or face the wrath of the Facebook powers that be.

 Up until August 2013, Facebook did not allow any promotions using Facebook functionality, and you were required to use third party apps.
 However, Facebook has now relaxed their very strict promotion rules - mainly because nobody was adhering to them!

 However, a word of caution - there are still restrictions that many businesses fail to comply with, and they do run the real risk of having their Facebook page closed down.

 You can review the detailed rules on Facebook.
 In short, they are:

 - You no longer have to use a third party app - although there are some good ones out there, including Rafflecopter and PromoSimple, which offer added functionality.

 - You can use Liking and Commenting (on your Page and/or Page Post) and Messaging as competition entry mechanisms.

 - You cannot use the Share function - either in a person's Timeline or by tagging their friends.
 This also includes a person tagging themselves using your product or service in a picture or video, for example.